A relation between zip stacks and moduli stacks of truncated local shtukas: Preliminaries on Loop Groups and group action data

-where the fpqc sheaf $ \mathrm{Gr}^{i} $ is represented by a projective scheme over $ k $ and the transition map $\mathrm{Gr}^{i}\hookrightarrow \mathrm{Gr}^{i+1} $ is a closed immersion for each $i$. \end{enumerate} \end{theorem} \begin{proof} For~\eqref{I:plim}, the nontrivial part is to show that the Weil restriction $\mathrm{Res}_{(k[t]\,/\,t^n) / k}G$ is represented by a smooth, connected, af{f}ine group scheme of finite type over $k$ -- as has been already ment{i}oned above.
-This is a standard fact and the interested reader may have a look at~\cite{PseudoReductiveGroups}[A.5].
+\begin{proof} For statement \eqref{I:plim}, the nontrivial part is to show that the Weil restriction \( \mathrm{Res}_{(k[t]/t^n)/k} G \) is represented by a smooth, connected affine group scheme of finite type over \( k \) -- a standard fact.
+Interested readers may refer to \cite{PseudoReductiveGroups}[A.5].